srobo/docs/robots_101/programme_structure.md

 ## Virtual League

 The Virtual League is often the first change you'll have to test your strategies against other teams.
-You'll submit your robot code for running against other teams in the [simulator][simulator].
+You'll [submit][code-submitter] your robot code for running against other teams in the [simulator][simulator].
 The matches are livestreamed on our [YouTube Channel][youtube] and you'll get a copy of your robot's logs afterwards so you can continue to improve it.